phax/ph-parent-pom/README.md

 Generic Maven 3 parent POM with lots of default configuration.
 It is pre-configured to handle the "ph-" software stack in a suitable way.

-The latest released version is **1.9.0** and requires Maven 3.2.6 or higher and JDK 8!
+The latest released version is **1.9.0** and requires Maven 3.2.6 or higher and JDK 8 at build time (even though you may create Java 1.6 or 1.7 versions with it)!

 The latest release for building JDK 6 applications is *1.4.1* (requires a JDK 7 at compile time).